aKshay-9890/Kubernetes-Detail/README.md

 # Kubernetes service is a service which provide a static IP to pod .
  # Service Types:
-1. Load Balancer service: using labels and selectors, service will expose applicationto external world.
+1. Load Balancer service: using labels and selectors, service will expose applicatio onto external world.
 2. Node Port Service : those who have access to worker node/ VPC /Instance i.e inside organization (port range 30,000 - 32 ,767).
 3. Cluster IP Service : Application will access only inside the kubernetes cluster. (by default)
  4. Externalname service : use to map

 # Taints and toleration:
 - Taints and Toleration work together to ensure that pods are not schedule onto inappropriate nodes.
-- One or more Taints are applied to a node, this mark that node shoould not accept any other pod that do not tolerate taints.
+- One or more Taints are applied to a node, this mark that node should not accept any other pod that do not tolerate taints.
 - Taints are applied to nodes and tolerants are applied to pods.
 - Taint Effect Types:
 -    1. NoSchedule --> No pod will be able to schedule onto taint applieds node unless it has a matching toleration.
-     2. Prefer NoSchedule --> Soft version of NoSchedule - the system will try to avoid placing a pod that does not tolerate the taint on the node, but it is not required.
+     2. Prefer NoSchedule --> Soft version of NoSchedule - the controller will try to avoid placing a pod that does not tolerate the taint on the node, but it is not required.
      3. NoExecute --> Any pod that does not tolerate the taint will evicted immediately, and pods that do tolerate the taint will never be evicted.

 # Labels and Selectors
  Labels are the mechanism you use to organise kubernetes objects.
-A label is akey-value pair without any predefined meaning that can be attached to the object (Pod / Node).
-Multiple labels can be added to pods
+A label is a key-value pair without any predefined meaning that can be attached to the object (Pod / Node).
+Multiple labels can be added to pods.
+ Selectors are used to identify group of objects.
   Command To add label to an existing pod :
     ==> kubectl label pods <pod-name> <key>=<value>
     To show labels: